Opuntia engelmannii: DescriptionOpuntia engelmannii is generally shrubby, with dense clumps up to high, usually with no apparent trunk. The pads are green (rarely blue-green), obovate to round, about 15–30 cm long and 12–20 cm wide.

 The glochids are yellow initially, then brown with age.
 Spines are extremely variable, with anywhere from 1-8 per areole, and often absent from lower areoles; they are yellow to white, slightly flattened, and 1–6 cm long.

 The flowers are yellow, occasionally reddish, 5–8 cm in diameter and about as long.
-Flowering is in April and May, with each bloom lasting only one day, opening at about 8AM and closing 8 hours later.
+Flowering is in April and May, with each bloom lasting only one day, opening at about 08:00 A.M. and closing 8 hours later.
 Pollinators include solitary bees, such as the Antophoridae, and sap beetles.

 The purple fleshy fruits are 3–7 cm long.